gheyret/uyghur-asr-ctc/README.md

 # Speech Recognition for Uyghur using deep learning
+Training:

-using CTC loss.
+this model using CTC loss for training.

-# Training
+Download pretrained model and dataset from

+Using Thuyg20 dataset.